FrankHassanabad/Oauth2orizeRecipes/README.md

 https://github.com/FrankHassanabad/Oauth2orizeRecipes/wiki/OAuth2orize-Authorization-Server-Tests

 # Features Of The Authorization Server
+* All 4 grant types exposed out of the box
-* Access Tokens (includes configurable expiration)
+* Access Tokens (includes configurable expiration time)
 * Refresh Tokens
-* All 4 grant types exposed out of the box
 * REST tokeninfo endPoint for verifying a token is valid.
-This is similar to Google's tokeninfo endpoint and is useful for token validations between the Resource Server and the Authorization Server